 Table 2 summarizes employee attitudes toward the workplace as expressed in VHA's All Employee Survey.
-Members of the executive leadership team scores were generally similar to or higher than the VHA and Facility averages for the selected survey questions.
-Facility leaders appear to be maintaining an environment where employees feel safe bringing forth issues and concerns.
+The Facility averages for the selected survey questions, as well as those for all executive leaders, were similar to or higher than the VHA average.
+The Director reported conducting patient safety rounds with Union members and unit employees to facilitate a "no blame" environment and safety huddles with staff.
+Executive leaders appear to provide a safe workplace environment where employees feel comfortable with bringing forth issues or ethical concerns.